 barn, örn, horn

-My favourite are the RS combination, where the technique of an S is moved to the position of the R, producing a sound not dissimilar to water coming out of a tap.
+My favourite is the RS combination, where the technique of an S is moved to the position of the R, producing a sound not dissimilar to water coming out of a tap.

 ursäkta, Barcelona, först